aws/aws-kms-xksproxy-api-spec/xks_proxy_api_spec.md

 1. **requestMetadata** - Nested structure that contains request metadata.
     1. **awsPrincipalArn** - This is the ARN of the principal that invoked KMS Encrypt, GenerateDataKey, GenerateDataKeyWithoutPlaintext or ReEncrypt API.
 When the caller is another AWS service, this field will contain either the service principal ending in amazonaws.com, such as [ec2.amazonaws.com](http://ec2.amazonaws.com/) or “AWS Internal”.
 This field is REQUIRED.
     2. **awsSourceVpc** - This field is OPTIONAL.
-It is present if and only if the KMS API request was made against a VPC endpoint.
+It is present if and only if the KMS API request was made against a VPC endpoint, and caller and  is same as the KMS key owner.
 When present, this field indicates the VPC where the request originated (see [aws:SourceVpc](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html#condition-keys-sourcevpc)).
     3. **awsSourceVpce** - This field is OPTIONAL.
-It is present if and only if the KMS API request was made against a VPC endpoint.
-When present, this field indicates the VPC endpoint where the request was made (see [aws:SourceVpce](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html#condition-keys-sourcevpce))
+It is present if and only if the KMS API request was made against a VPC endpoint, and caller and  is same as the KMS key owner.
+When present, this field indicates the VPC endpoint used for the request (see [aws:SourceVpce](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html#condition-keys-sourcevpce))
     4. **kmsKeyArn** - This is the ARN of the KMS Key on which the Encrypt, ReEncrypt, GenerateDataKey or GenerateDataKeyWithoutPlaintext API was invoked.
 This field is REQUIRED.
     5. **kmsOperation** - This is the KMS API call that resulted in the XKS Proxy API request, e.g. any one of four KMS APIs (Encrypt, ReEncrypt, GenerateDataKey, GenerateDataKeyWithoutPlaintext) can result in an Encrypt call.
 This field is REQUIRED.
 The XKS Proxy MUST NOT reject a request as invalid if it sees a kmsOperation other than those listed for this API call.
 In the future, KMS may introduce a new API (BulkEncrypt, say) that can be satisfied by calling one of the XKS APIs listed in this document.
 For proxies that implement [secondary authorization](#authorization), it is acceptable for XKS API requests made as part of the new KMS API to fail authorization.
 It is easier for a customer to update their XKS Proxy authorization policy than to update their XKS Proxy software.
     6. **kmsRequestId** - This is the requestId of the call made to KMS that is visible in AWS CloudTrail.
 The XKS proxy SHOULD log this field to allow a customer to correlate AWS CloudTrail entries with log entries in the XKS Proxy.
 This field typically follows the format for [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier)s but the XKS Proxy MUST treat this as an opaque string and MUST NOT perform any validation on its structure.
 This field is REQUIRED.